AK-Saigyouji/Procedural-Cave-Generator/README.md

 ## 7. Acknowledgements

 Several core algorithms in this project (namely cellular automata, marching squares and the noise functions used for height maps) were learned from Sebastian Lagues videos on Procedural Cave Generation and Procedural Landmass Generation.
 Those videos and others can be found on his youtube channel [here](https://www.youtube.com/user/Cercopithecan).
-He has put together some remarkable visualizations of these and other algorithms in his tutorials.
+He has put together some remarkable visualizations of these and other algorithms in his tutorials, making them a good starting point if you're interesting in getting into procedural generation.